olivierperez/TwitckBot/doc/config/Market.md

 `// 3` This block defines one product available in your marketplace, you can configure several products below.
 Each product have to define : a name, a price and a list of things to do.

-`// 4` The steps are the things to do when someone bought the product.
+`// 4` The steps are the things to do when someone bought the product (see [Action steps](/doc/ActionSteps.md))..
 In the example above, two things will happen:
 1. Execution of the command on behalf of the streamer
 2. A sound (configure in Sound extension) will be played